-Fraternity and sorority houses are owned and managed by the College.
+Fraternity and sorority houses are owned and managed by the University.
 Three sorority houses are located on Main Street and the fourth is located on Monocacy Street.
 Two fraternity houses are located in the Hillside Complex and the third is located on Iron Street.
 Each sorority house can house approximately a half dozen members.
 Fraternity houses can house approximately ten to twelve members.

 Chapter Housing Agreement

 Chapter leadership is asked to review and agreed to this document each spring for the upcoming academic year.
-The agreement outlines the College's expectations regarding the chapter house's location, recognition, occupancy, and room assignments.
+The agreement outlines the University's expectations regarding the chapter house's location, recognition, occupancy, and room assignments.
 Highlights include:

 Location & Recognition of Greek Organization Campus Residence